Skip to Main Content

 For audio functions, the iMovie editor ties in with iTunes and GarageBand for background music, and you can add from a decent selection of background soundtrack and sound effects, including four levels of pitch up and down, cosmic, and robot.
 Controls for equalizing, hum reduction, voice enhance, and bass and treble reduction are one-click affairs that aren't adjustable as they are in VideoStudio.
 The Reduce Background Noise setting, however, is adjustable with a slider control.

-iMovie Sharing
+Simple Sharing

-You can easily share your creation via email, to your iTunes Library, to YouTube, or Vimeo.
-You can no longer share directly to Facebook, but there's a Prepare for Facebook option that creates an output file formatted to work on the social network.
-(The Theater feature for sharing and viewing among Apple devices has been discontinued.
-What?
-You never heard of Theater?
-That's probably why it was killed.)
-You can also just save it to a video file and even choose the resolution and bandwidth, but you can't choose the actual file type the way competing consumer video editors let you.
-The saved MP4 format is pretty universally supported, however.
+You can easily share your creation via email, to your iTunes Library, and to YouTube or Vimeo.
+You can no longer share directly to Facebook, but a Prepare for Facebook option creates an output file formatted to work on the social network.
+(The Theater feature for sharing and viewing among Apple devices has been discontinued.)
+You can also just save it to a video file, but options are limited.
+You can't choose the file type or resolution as competing consumer video editors let you.
+The saved MP4 format is nearly universally supported, however.

-As with everything Apple, iMovie ties in beautifully with the rest of the company's ecosystem: It closely mirrors iMovie on iOS (see below) and makes the path to the pro level Final Cut Pro X quite smooth.
+As with everything Apple, iMovie ties in beautifully with the rest of the company's ecosystem: It closely mirrors iMovie on iOS (see below) and makes the path to the pro level Final Cut Pro quite smooth.

 Apple iMovie running on an iPhone